Assistance programs Walla Walla County.

-A Walla Walla agency known as Helpline offers Emergency Social Services to the working poor and low income.
+A Walla Walla agency known as Helpline offers Emergency Social Services to the working poor, single moms and low income.
 The agency can provides emergency social services and access to government assistance programs.
-Get help and referrals to food banks, gently used or new clothing, rental and housing assistance, emergency shelter, utility and heating bill assistance, prescription drug assistance, dental care and assistance programs, and also protective payee services.
-Call (509) 529 - 3377.
+Get financial help as well as referrals to food banks or clothing closets for gently used or new clothing.
+Rent payment resources are offered too, as well as immediate rental and housing assistance, or look here for rental assistance near you.

 Blue Mountain Action Council - Runs the local version of the federal governments Low-Income Energy Assistance Program (LIHEAP).
 This is a resource that helps low to moderate income households pay part of their home utility and/or energy bills.
 Apply for cash grants and other forms of energy bill help (such as weatherization) at the Blue Mountain Action Council, or find other Washington utility assistance programs.

 A major focus is on helping with employment concerns, and resources such as the Workforce Investment Act offered in Walla Walla County are used to do this.
+As part of this, a free computer, work clothes, or gas cards may be provided.
 Other basic needs such as food, medical care clinics, and more may be available.
 Call (509) 529 - 4980, or read BMAC assistance.

-Receive emergency financial help with paying for heating bills, free food and groceries, new or used clothing, furniture and bedding, as well as personal hygiene items.
+Receive emergency financial help with paying for heating bills, free food and groceries, or medicine.
+Or apply for free new or used clothing, furniture and bedding, as well as personal hygiene items.
 St. Vincent also operates an on site thrift store selling donated items, the profits from which are used for funding additional low income community assistance programs and helping the working poor.